 - Cream Cheese Glaze: Combine 4 oz of softened cream cheese, 1 cup powdered sugar, 2 tablespoons milk, and ½ teaspoon vanilla.
 This is thicker and tangy—perfect for special occasions.

-- Maple Glaze: Mix powdered sugar with pure maple syrup and a splash of milk for a cozy fall twist.
+- Maple Glaze: Combine powdered sugar with pure maple syrup and a hint of milk for a warm, autumn-inspired glaze.

 - Bourbon Glaze: Add 1 tablespoon of bourbon to your vanilla glaze for a subtle kick that pairs beautifully with cinnamon.